Aid officials frustrated as Syria convoy halted on second day

 Syrian authorities were not immediately available for comment.

 U.N.
-Secretary-General Ban Ki-moon is expected to report to the Security Council within 30 days of the adoption of the resolution, and "further steps in the case of non-compliance," could be considered, according to last month's resolution.
+Secretary-General Ban Ki Moon is expected to report to the Security Council within 30 days of aid starting to flow, and "further steps in the case of non-compliance," could be considered, according to last month's resolution.

 However diplomats say it is unlikely that Russia or China would support sanctions against Damascus.